syncfusion-content/ej2-react-docs/ej2-react/button-group/selection-and-nesting.md

 ---
 layout: post
-title: Selection and nesting in React Button group component | Syncfusion
+title: Selection and nesting in React Button Group Component | Syncfusion
-description: Learn here all about Selection and nesting in Syncfusion React Button group component of Syncfusion Essential JS 2 and more.
+description: Learn here all about selection and nesting in Syncfusion Essential React Button Group component, it's elements and more details.
 control: Selection and nesting
 platform: ej2-react
 documentation: ug
 domainurl: ##DomainURL##
 ---

-# Selection and nesting in React Button group component
+# Selection and nesting in React Button Group Component

 ## Selection